Azraelbazrael/monster_puzzlers/README.md

 # Monster Puzzlers

 <!-- ABOUT THE PROJECT -->
-Monster Puzzlers is a Roguelite Dungeon Crawler where you have the option to slay or befriend the beasts in your path.
-Will you slaughter one foe to feed another?
-Play fetch with your weapons?
-As it stands this project is currently in it's development phase!
+Monster puzzlers is a monster-taming dungeon crawler currently in development.
+No playable builds are available yet.

 <!-- Project information -->
 ### Built with